 At one stage a dog joined the run, and he ran with us for about 5km before losing interest.
 I saw a few disabled athletes, both “racing” and “normal” wheel chairs, and 1 wheelchair even had a dog sitting on the front.

 The best part of the race was the last km; it was a long downhill run to the finish in the middle of town, and it was surrounded by screaming crowds.
 I felt like I was the frontrunner about to win the race.
-The crowd support was like the finish line crowds at Two Oceans Marathon, but for a whole kilometre, it was absolutely somewhat emotional running to the finish on the same track as the first modern marathon, and the same location where athletics has been performed for over 2300 years.
+The crowd support was like the finish line crowds at Two Oceans Marathon, but for a whole kilometre, it was absolutely amazing and somewhat emotional running to the finish.

 The glass running man sculpture in Athens; about 5k from the end